JasonTuyen/prototype/README.md

 # prototype
 A repository to hold my projects that aren't significant enough to warrant their own repository.
+Click on the links for a live demo.

 * [Miscellaneous Code Snippets](https://codepen.io/collection/pgzkWW)
-  * Reusuable code snippets on my codepen page.
+  * Miscellaneous collection of code snippets.
   * Made with HTML/CSS/Javascript.
   * Ongoing.
 * Clicker